Where do I park?

 The Parking Garage and Visitor's Paid Lot are in effect 24 hours a day, seven days a week.
 However, when parking in these lots, lot rules must be adhered to.
 For the Parking garage, see the 24-Parking Lots/Resident Parking tab under the Parking Rules and Regulations page, for more information.
 For the Visitor's Paid Lot see the Special 24-Hour Lots tab under Parking Rules and Regulations, for more information.

-Metered parking is available at pay-by-plate and pay-by-phone locations in the administration circle, Lot A, the Library Tower, Lot G behind the West Gym, Lot M0, Lot M5, Lot Q2 and Lot J at the Innovative Technologies Complex.
+Metered parking is available at pay-by-plate and pay-by-phone locations in the administration circle, Lot A, the Library Tower, Lot M0, Lot M5, Lot Q2 and Lot J at the Innovative Technologies Complex.
+Pay-by-phone spaces are located in Lot F near the Event Center.

 For pay-by-plate, make note of your plate number and proceed to the central pay station at your location.
 Payment must be made in advance and the pay stations will accept coins, bills and credit or debit cards.
 Exact change is required.
 If your plate number is entered incorrectly, you can receive a citation.

-Binghamton University has partnered with Whoosh! for a pay-by-phone option on campus.
-To park using Whoosh, download the app, enter your credit card information and type in your metered parking area.
-Whoosh! allows you to add more time to your metered space right from your phone if needed.
+New to pay-by-phone metered parking?
+To park in a metered area on campus, download the flowbird app, enter your credit card information and type in your metered parking area.
+Flowbird allows you to add more time to your metered space right from your phone if needed and provides contactless access to metered parking.

 Traditional coin-operated meters for short-term parking are located in Lot C near the Anderson Center Box Office and near Science 4, Lot E near the East Gym and track, Lot F near the Events Center, Lot F2 near the McGuire Building, Lot H near the tennis courts, Lot Z and at the Campus Pre-School.